 - If the Crown Prosecutor consents to reopen bail and change the bail conditions; and

 - If a bail review is requested by the Crown Prosecutor or the defence.
-These hearings usually occur in the Court of Queen’s Bench.
+These hearings usually occur in the Court King’s Bench.
 Both parties will make arguments about whether or not the conditions should be changed.

 What is a recognizance?